 - Magnesium: dark chocolate, almonds, cashews, brazil nuts, avocados, legumes, organic tofu, flaxseeds, pumpkin seeds, chia seeds, whole grains, bananas, leafy greens, salmon, mackerel, and halibut

 - Zinc: hemp seeds, sesame seeds, pumpkin seeds, red meat (beef, lamb, pork), shellfish (oysters in particular), legumes, pine nuts, organic + grass-fed dairy

 You can of course also supplement with all of these nutrients, which is recommended if you're really low in any of these.
 Once again, I recommend working with a medical professional so you supplement in proper dosages.

 6) Nourish your thyroid.

 PCOS and hypothyroidism often go hand in hand, and a sluggish thyroid can cause weight gain.
 Why?
-Your thyroid is like your very own metabolic thermostat, regulating how quickly we burn calories, maintains our metabolism, and controls the body’s sensitivity to other hormones.
+Your thyroid is like your very own metabolic thermostat, regulating how quickly we burn calories, maintaining our metabolism, and controlling the body's sensitivity to other hormones.

 How to know if you have a sluggish thyroid?
 You can take our quiz here!